For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Social networks aren't just for chatting with friends, watching videos and job hunting.

-Restaurants – big and small – are keen for you to follow them on social media.
-As an incentive, they often run competitions for free meals, offer limited-time discounts or post vouchers for money off your bill.
+Restaurants are keen for you to follow them on social media.
+As an incentive, they might run competitions for free meals, offer limited-time discounts or post vouchers for money off your bill.

-The best thing to do is to follow all your favourite places (Twitter, Instagram and Facebook are particularly effective) and keep an eye on what they're up to.
+The best thing to do is to follow all your favourite places (TikTok, Instagram and Facebook are particularly effective).

 You can use social media to find out about soft launches too.
 When a restaurant opens, they'll often offer food at a discounted price to give customers a taste of what they have to offer.